Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 Setting all hoppings equal defines the vertex Hamiltonian~\cite{Kohmoto1986,Fujiwara1988,Arai1988}

 The sum runs over all pairs of neighboring sites and the operators $c^{\dagger}_i$ and $c_i$ create and annihilate a particle on site $i$.
 We choose $t=1$ without loss of generality.

 The density of states (DOS) is shown in Fig.~\ref{fig:spectral}(b).
-As the tiling is non-bipartite the spectrum is not symmetric around zero energy~\cite{Kohmoto1986}.
-The energy minimum $E_m \approx 2.4$ is well captured by the average coordination number $\left\langle z \right\rangle$~\cite{Kohmoto1986, Fuchs:2018dd}.
+The energy minimum $E_m \approx -2.4$ is well captured by the average coordination number $\left\langle z \right\rangle$~\cite{Kohmoto1986, Fuchs:2018dd}.
 Like other quasicrystals~\cite{BURKOV1994525, Rieth98}, the Hat exhibits a fractal DOS with a multitude of van Hove singularities.